Master of Arts in French and Francophone Studies

-While it is not guaranteed, the department does its best to provide funding in the form of Graduate Teaching Assistantship (GTA) appointments to all incoming graduate students.
-GTA appointments are awarded for the academic year and come with:
+The department does its best to provide funding in the form of Graduate Teaching Assistantship (GTA) appointments to all incoming graduate students.
+GTA appointments are awarded for the academic year and .50 full-time equivalent (FTE) appointments come with:

 - a competitive academic year (9 month) salary

 - a 100% tuition waiver for all courses at KU